 First Aid by British Red Cross

-We hope you never need the Red Cross app, but it’s a handy thing to have in unfortunate situations.
+We hope you never need the Red Cross app, but it’s a handy to be prepared.
 British Red Cross

 If the worst should happen on a ride it pays to be prepared.
 While it’s hard to beat going on a proper first aid course, this is probably the next best thing.